alecruces/BigData/README.md

-# Big Data Computing: Exploring Distributed Triangle Counting and Stream Processing with Spark
+# Exploring Distributed Triangle Counting and Stream Processing with Spark

 ## Description:
 This project aims to implement and compare distributed algorithms for approximating the number of triangles in a graph using Apache Spark.
 It consists of several parts: